pforpineapple-zz/json_counter/README.md

-# json_counter
+# Json Counter
 Counts number of JSON objects

-1. Clone the repo
+1. Clone the repo and `cd` into it
-2. Run the script giving the json file as argument (or try `ruby json_counter.rb example_payload.json`)
+2. Run the script giving the example json file as argument (paste `ruby json_counter.rb example_payload.json` into your shell)
-3. ????
-4. PROFIT
+3. If that works fine, try your own JSON file.
+You will need to change the values (`response` and `venues`) in `json_counter.rb`